statistical-lies/SegNet-Implementation-project/README.md

 This repository contains a PyTorch implementation of the **SegNet** architecture, as described in the paper *"SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation"* (Badrinarayanan et al., 2017).

+## Project Scope:
+This implementation focuses on reproducing the Road Scene Segmentation (CamVid) benchmark described in Section 4.1 of the original paper.
+We chose this benchmark to rigorously validate the core SegNet contributions:
+* The efficiency of the Encoder-Decoder architecture.
+* The effectiveness of Max-Unpooling indices for boundary delineation.
+* The necessity of Median Frequency Balancing for handling class imbalance.

 This project was developed as an implementation study to reproduce the results on the **CamVid** road scene dataset.

 ## 📄 Paper Summary